 7. What have you done to make your school or your community a better place?

-I know I keep saying this, but beware of sounding braggy, and make sure you’re demonstrating self-awareness.
+I know I keep saying this, but beware of sounding braggy.
+Make sure you’re demonstrating self-awareness.

 I keep saying these things because there are a good number of high schoolers out there who are effectuating real, significant societal change, and who are fighting in extremely ambitious ways to make their communities and even their country a better place.
-Look at what the students from Parkland have done.
 Keep kids like them in mind as you evaluate your own accomplishments in your community.
-(I know, this is intimidating.
-But remembering them will help you maintain perspective as you write.)
+I know this is intimidating — but remembering them will help you maintain perspective as you write.

 8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?

 Great question!
 Take the following phrase very seriously: “Beyond what has already been shared in your application.”
 Don’t talk about anything on your activities and awards list.

 I know it’s tempting to write about your greatest achievements, but they’re already on your application.
 This is a great opportunity to talk about something new and different, in order to help your admissions committee get to know the real you a little better.